-The Remuneration Committee presently comprises three Non-Executive Directors: Dr Heather Preston (Chair), Mr Stuart Henderson and Professor Dame Kay Davies.
+The Remuneration Committee presently comprises four Non-Executive Directors: Dr Heather Preston (Chair), Mr Stuart Henderson, Professor Dame Kay Davies and the Company Chair, Dr. Roch Doliveux.
 The Remuneration Committee determines, on behalf of the Board, the Company’s policy for executive remuneration and the individual remuneration packages for the Executive Directors including awards under the Long Term Incentive Plan.
 Performance targets for the annual bonus are set by the Remuneration Committee after taking into account the strategic needs of the business.

 At the Committee’s invitation or request, the Chief Executive Officer and other Directors may be in attendance at the meetings of the Remuneration Committee.
 The Committee has access to professional advice, both inside and outside the Company as required.

 The Company’s policy on remuneration is to attract, retain and incentivise the best staff in a manner consistent with the goals of corporate governance.
 In setting the Company’s remuneration policy, the Remuneration Committee considers a number of factors, including the basic salaries and benefits available to Executive Directors of comparable companies.

 Download the Remuneration Committee Terms of Reference

 Download the 2021 Remuneration Policy